Fatima Tlisova

 Fatima Tlis or Tlisova (Фатима Тлисова; born 1966) is a Russian-American investigative journalist, researcher and expert on Russia.

 Life in Russia

 Fatima Tlis graduated from Stavropol State University, Russia, with a Master of Arts degree in Russian language and literature.

 Refugee status

 Tlisova claimed refugee status after facing severe intimidation after reporting on attempts to counter increasing Islamic and Chechen insurgency in the violent North Caucasus region following the outbreak of the Second Chechen War.

 She reported being assaulted repeatedly since 2002, allegedly for filing reports not favorable to the Governments and Secret Services of the Republics of the North Caucasus, as well as the federal government of Vladimir Putin.
-She claimed to have beaten and repeatedly had her ribs broken, had poisons administered, faced kidnapping and had cigarettes extinguished on her skin, and had her teenage son face harassment by the police.
+She reported being beaten, having had her ribs broken repeatedly, having poisons administered, being kidnapped, and hVING cigarettes extinguished on her skin, and had her teenage son face harassment by the police.